 Teaching Is The Best Way To LearnClermont-Fd Area, France

 Earlier this year, I gave lectures to undergraduate students at IUT de Clermont-Fd (France).
-I taught web development using PHP as media (slides & sources), and security, mainly focused on Web/APIs security (slides & sources).
+I taught web development (using PHP) (slides & sources), and security, mainly focused on Web/APIs security (slides & sources).

 I introduced not only best practices in web development, but tools such as

 Each student worked on a Virtual Machine,

 so that they could do whatever they wanted to.
 Except a few weird issues, that

 was really interesting because pushing updates, from my point of view, was

 really easy.
 The workflow was pretty straightforward, they all started by

 git pull && vagrant up and that was it!